cmu-mfi/rtc/doc/Vision/Installation.md

 ## Hardware

-Figure below shows the experiment setup during the project period.
-The list of hardware components can be found here in the [BOM sheet](https://docs.google.com/spreadsheets/d/1p2As_AB7A4FWpQJU8ZtA_rXWKELAA8dq/edit?usp=sharing&ouid=112281614924032477147&rtpof=true&sd=true)
+The figure below shows the experiment setup during the project period.
+The list of hardware components can be found here in the [BOM sheet](https://docs.google.com/spreadsheets/d/1p2As_AB7A4FWpQJU8ZtA_rXWKELAA8dq/edit?usp=sharing&ouid=112281614924032477147&rtpof=true&sd=true).

 ![vision-system](../files/vision/vision-system.png)